OutrageousAd608/ECE298A/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

-## How it works
+# How it works

-Explain how your project works
+This is a practice project that has 8 inputs, 8 outputs, and 8 bidirectional pins.
+It doesn’t perform any specific logic; it is primarily used for testing pin connections and basic functionality in the Tiny Tapeout flow.

 ## How to test